publicg24/020DAY/Hacking/CPENT/Linux/Privilage-escalation.md

 - GTFOBINS is helpful to find the suid files and how to use them to escalate the privileges Gtfobins link: https://gtfobins.github.io/

-- if there is any error while connecting try this
+- if there is any error while connecting to the target machine try this  tweek
 ```bash
 kali-tweaks
 ```